Kiuwan logo

 • Reliable Releases: CD ensures that everything is well-prepared when it’s time to release new features or updates.
 This reduces the risk of application deployment failures.

-• Continuous Improvement: With frequent integration and delivery, developers get feedback faster and can make improvements more efficiently.
+• Continuous Improvement: With frequent integration and delivery, developers get feedback faster and can improve more efficiently.

-Traditional DevOps practices focus on improving development processes, automating deployments, and enhancing communication between teams.
+Traditional DevOps practices focus on improving development processes, automating deployments, and enhancing team communication.
 While this approach improves speed and efficiency, developers often address security considerations late in the development cycle, during the testing or post-deployment phase.
 This inadvertently leads to delays in addressing vulnerabilities and poses significant risks if not identified early.

 DevSecOps recognizes the need for a secure coding lifecycle and integrates security practices into every aspect of the development and delivery process.
-Security is “shifted left,” meaning it is introduced as early as possible in the development lifecycle.
+Security is “shifted left,” introduced as early as possible in the development lifecycle.

 Here are some implications of DevSecOps on CI/CD in secure app development: